Gardening Plants & Flowers Shrubs

 • 'Double Play Gold' also reaches one and a half to two feet tall and has a width of two to three feet.

-• 'Limemound' grows to two to three feet tall and three to four feet wide.
+• 'Limemound' grows two to three feet tall and three to four feet wide.

 • 'Golden Princess' also matures at two to three feet tall and three to four feet wide.